dubcat/PathOfExile/README.md

 ### The Grand Arena (33-43)

-- Be Cold Capped

-- Kill Daresso, King of Swords
-  - Loot The Eye of Desire

-- Exit Server

-### Highgate

-- Talk to Tasuni
-  - Take Book of Skill

-- Waypoint to The Crystal Vein
+- Waypoint to The Crystal Veins

 ### The Crystal Veins (31-41)